Washington State photography workshop

 to those photographers shooting traditional large format.

-use of contrast masking in your previsualization routine will be
+of contrast masking in your previsualization routine will be discussed

-discussed which will help traditional photographers learn how to
+which will help traditional photographers learn how to previsualize

-previsualize images with the intent of applying contrast masking
+images with the intent of applying contrast masking or other specialized

-or other specialized darkroom procedures to the final print.
-Surprisingly,
+darkroom procedures to the final print.
+Surprisingly, this often

-this often results in images being shot that otherwise might be
+results in images being shot that otherwise might be passed up due

-passed up due to lack of local contrast on the scene or elements
+to lack of local contrast on the scene or elements that aren't well

 most centrally located major airport for those flying in from distant